incubyte/incubyte.github.io/content/blog/mobile-qa-tools.md

 | Devs can contribute | Complexity of BDD implementation.
 Every step definition has a different class file which will become difficult to maintain as we increase the number of test cases. |
 | Reporting | There is more like widget testing |

+#### 2. Appium with java client
-- The next option that we explored was Appium framework with java client.
+The next option that we explored was Appium framework with java client.
 We all know that Java is widely used for automation test scripts so we decided to explore this framework.
 The major issue here was WebDriver handling.
 By handling we mean complexity of implementation and maintenance of webdriver.
 The single WebDriver instance has to be passed from one class to another for the entire test execution cycle. which becomes a tedious job when we have multiple page class.
 Apart from that, Java supports synchronous execution, which means for executing the next step the previous step has to be completed.
 Below are few pro and cons we found in Appium java client framework.

 | Appium + Java |
 | --- |